 Caprylic acid is a fatty acid that is found naturally in coconut and breast milk.
 This saturated fatty acid, also known as octanoic acid, is also present in butter and palm oil.
 Find out about the health benefits of caprylic acid and capric acid.

 Capric acid has strong antiviral and antimicrobial properties.
 Capric acid is converted into monocaprin in the body, where it can help combat viruses, bacteria and the yeast Candida albicans.

 Solutions containing monocaprin may be used as a denture disinfectant per a June 2009 study in the Scandinavian dental journal Acta Odontologica Scandinavica.

-Saturated fats comprise long-chain fatty acids, which undergo a long digestive process in your body and are not a healthy energy source.
-Medium-chain triglycerides such as capric acid are broken down quickly and processed in the liver, and can be used as a source of energy to power your workouts.
+Saturated fats comprise long-chain fatty acids (LCTs), which undergo a long digestive process in your body and are not a healthy energy source.
+Medium-chain triglycerides (MCTs) such as capric acid are broken down quickly and processed in the liver, and can be used as a source of energy to power your workouts.

-Medium-chain triglycerides such as capric acid may lead to greater energy expenditure and assist fat and weight loss, according to a study by Columbia University and New York Obesity Center published in the "American Journal of Clinical Nutrition" in 2008.
+MCTs such as capric acid may lead to greater energy expenditure and assist fat and weight loss, according to a small March 2003 study in Obesity Research.
 You should discuss any weight-loss plans with your doctor, including proposed dietary changes and exercise.
 Never take any supplements without your doctor's approval.